lixiangyun/envoyproxy_doc_ZH_CN/v2APIreference/HTTProutemanagementandRDS.md

 	([string](https://developers.google.com/protocol-buffers/docs/proto#scalar), REQUIRED) Specifies the name of the header in the request.

 - **value**</br>
 	([string](https://developers.google.com/protocol-buffers/docs/proto#scalar)) Specifies the value of the header.
-If the value is absent a request that has the name header will match, regardless of the header°Øs value.
+If the value is absent a request that has the name header will match, regardless of the header‚Äôs value.

 - **regex**</br>
 	([BoolValue](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#boolvalue)) Specifies whether the header value is a regular expression or not.
 Defaults to false.
 The entire request header value must match the regex.
 The rule will not match if only a subsequence of the request header value matches the regex.
 The regex grammar used in the value field is defined here.